nslucas/finanx/README.md

 As someone who has used other finance apps before, I missed some features in the apps, such as: the system should provide a monthly and yearly balance (projection).
 The user can set a monthly spending limit.
 The user can add cards by specifying the bank, card network, and card name to avoid using sensitive data.
 Among other things.

+DISCLAIMER: currently the API can only read, update, register, and delete users and expenses, I am currently working to improve the codebase as well as implementing the features mentioned above.
 ## Table of Contents

 - [Installation](#installation)